Patient born with cleft lip and palate deformity

 The mechanism of the velopharyngeal insufficiency was explained to them in detail.
 They understood that the communication between the oral cavity and nose due to VPI was causing air to escape into his nose during speech.
 Following this, they had made widespread enquiries regarding the best hospital to get this corrected.

-Velopharyngeal insufficiency and its influence on word formation during speech
+Velopharyngeal insufficiency and its influence on word formation during the speech

 When a patient has velopharyngeal incompetence/insufficiency, the soft palate does not contact the back of the throat.
 This is mandatory for the creation of certain sounds.
 Air exits through the oral cavity during the creation of certain sounds.
 This air escapes into the nasal cavity when there is velopharyngeal insufficiency.
 The nasal quality to the speech arises because of this escape of air into the nasal cavity.